Nonemptiness of single affine Deligne-Lusztig varieties: Introduction

-\Cref{mainconj} claims that, except for the \cref{firstlemma} cases, the critical obstruction for the nonemptiness is whether or not the $\sigma$-supports of certain $\sigma$-conjugates of $\etasigma(x)$ are all full.
+\Cref{mainconj} claims that, except for the \Cref{firstlemma} cases, the critical obstruction for the nonemptiness is whether or not the $\sigma$-supports of certain $\sigma$-conjugates of $\etasigma(x)$ are all full.
 For convenience, we label by $\Leftarrow$ (resp. $\Rightarrow$) the `if' (resp. `only if') direction.
-Our main theorem is the following. \begin{thm} \Cref{mainconj} holds for all but finitely many $x$.
+Our main theorem is the following. \begin{thm} Let $G$ be a reductive group as in \Cref{mainconj}.
+Then, the conjecture holds for all but finitely many $x$.
 More precisely, $\Leftarrow$ holds for all $x$ and $\Rightarrow$ holds for all but finitely many cases.
-In addition, $\Rightarrow$ holds for \begin{enumerate} \item $x$ lying in exactly one critical strip (see \cref{shrunken}), \item a translation element or $vt^\mu$-form element (for $\mu$ dominant), and \item $x$ in type $A_n$ under the condition of \cref{Anresult}. \end{enumerate} \end{thm} Note that \thmb~takes care of infinitely many $x$'s, but it does not apply to infinitely many cases as well.
-We prove $\Leftarrow$ in \cref{righttoleftgen} in full generality and prove $\Rightarrow$ in \cref{lefttorightgen} for $x$ such that $\ell(x)\gg0$.
-An efficetive bound for the length can be computed and we do so for type $A_n$ in \cref{Anresult}.
+In addition, $\Rightarrow$ holds for \begin{enumerate} \item $x$ lying in exactly one critical strip (see \Cref{shrunken}), \item a translation element or $vt^\mu$-form element (for $\mu$ dominant), and \item when $G$ is of type $A_n$, and $x$ satisfies the condition of \Cref{Anresult}. \end{enumerate} \end{thm} Note that \Cref{ghnb} takes care of infinitely many $x$'s, but it does not apply to infinitely many cases as well.
+We prove $\Leftarrow$ in \Cref{righttoleftgen} in full generality and prove $\Rightarrow$ in \Cref{lefttorightgen} for $x$ such that $\ell(x)\gg0$.
+An effective bound for the length can be computed and we do so for type $A_n$ in \Cref{Anresult}.

 Let us discuss \Cref{mainthm} (3) in more detail.
 For simplicity, let $G=\PGL_n$.
-There are two assumptions in \cref{Anresult}.
+There are two assumptions in \Cref{Anresult}.
 The first assumption is that $\kappa_G(x)=0\in\mathbb{Z}/n\simeq X^*(Z(\hat{G})^\Gamma)$.
 It means that $x$ can be written as $t^\lambda w$ where $\lambda=(\lambda_1,\cdots,\lambda_n)\in \mathbb{Z}^n_{\text{sum}=0}$ and $w\in S_n$ (symmetric group).
 And then the second assumption is that `$\max_i{\lambda_i}>1$ and $\min_i{\lambda_i}<-1$'.

 On the other hand, any element $x=t^\lambda w$ satisfying $\widetilde{\sigmasupp}(x)\neq\widetilde{\bbS}$ (cf. \Cref{firstlemma}) has the property `$\max_i\lambda_i=1$ and $\min_i\lambda_i=-1$'.
 Hence, there is only a small gap left in the conjecture under the assumption that $\kappa_G(x)=0$.
-This way, we can view \Cref{mainthm} (3) as an evidence for \Cref{mainconj} in the sense that elements in \cref{firstlemma} are the only exceptions.
+This way, we can view \Cref{mainthm} (3) as an evidence for \Cref{mainconj} in the sense that elements in \Cref{firstlemma} are the only exceptions.